colabottles/toddl/posts/an-event-apart-boston-2008.md

 description: The wrap-up article I authored in 2008 after An Event Apart.
 date: 2008-05-01
 tags:
+  - conference
-  - conferences
+  - boston
 layout: layouts/post.njk
 ---

-## Preface
+### Preface

-This is a super fanboy-ish post, but it is (99%) in its original entirety.
+This is a super fanboy-ish post, but it is (100%) in its original entirety.

 ### An Event Apart 2008, Boston, MA